dr-costas/myscreen_files/README.md

 ## Intro

-This is a git repository to hold the settings files for GNU screen.
-It contains three different branches;
+This is a branch of the git repository with the settings files for GNU screen, focused on the use case of having GNU Screen when connected to a computational cluster, using SLURM.

-  1. One that is generic (main)
-  2. One that is specific to macOS (macos)
-  3. And one that is specific to Linux clusters, using SLURM manager (slurm)

-The difference of these three branches is that they contain a different `screenrc` file.
-Additionally, the `macos` and `slurm` branches, contain some extra files to be used with the `backtick` command of GNU Screen.

-The `README` file at each branch, offers detailed information about the peculiarities of the branch.
+The difference from the main branch, is that here there is one extra file:

+1. File `backtick_screen_1`, that is used for getting the SLURM jobs that are currently runing and the toral jobs that are submitted to SLURM, for the user.

+The amount of runing and total submitted jobs to SLURM, is printed at the right hand side of the hardstatus line.

 ## Table of contents